 When filling out the FAFSA, remember

-Don't assume you are ineligible for Federal Aid
+Don't assume you are not eligible for Federal Aid

-Award letters vary and CAN be appealed for special circumstances
+Award letters vary and CAN be reviewed for special circumstances

 It does not hurt for students to know their Expected Family Contribution (EFC) and Cost of Attendance (COA)

 The FAFSA is not the only step to getting an award letter

 Wisconsin Covenant Grant

 Wisconsin Higher Education Grant

 Repayment begins when this loan is taken out, but if you contact the financial institution, you can receive deferment on the payment